 Causes of Isthmic Spondylolisthesis

 Isthmic spondylolisthesis may result from failure of bone to form properly.
-Accumulated physical stresses to the spine may cause weak or insufficiently formed vertebral structures to break.
+Accumulated physical stress to the spine may cause weak or insufficiently formed vertebral structures to break.
 Repeated heavy lifting, stooping over or twisting may also cause small fractures to occur and lead to a vertebral slip.
-Weightlifters, football players and gymnasts may suffer from this disorder because of considerable spinal stress.
+Weightlifters, football players, and gymnasts may suffer from this disorder because of considerable spinal stress.

 Your doctor will ask your medical history and perform a physical exam.
 Your doctor may also order diagnostic tests that include:

 At UVA Health, we use the Meyerding Grading System to classify the degree of vertebral slippage.
 Slips are graded on the basis of the percentage that one vertebral body has slipped forward over the vertebral body below.